hypo69/hypo/docs/gemini/consultant/ru/utils/video.md

 def get_video_data(file_name: str) -> Optional[bytes]:
     """Retrieve binary data of a video file if it exists.

-    :param file_name: The path to the video file.
+    :param file_name: Path to the video file to read.
     :type file_name: str
-    :return: The binary data of the file if found, otherwise None.
+    :return: Binary data of the file, or `None` if file is not found or an error occurred.
     :rtype: Optional[bytes]
     """
     file_path = Path(file_name)